 Le Mur Pour La Paix or The Wall For Peace

-Le Mur Pour La Paix, basically translates to the Wall for Peace and this is a monument in Paris located within the Champ de Mars park close to the Eiffel Tower and visitors can submit their messages of peace.
+Le Mur Pour La Paix, basically translates to the Wall for Peace and this was a monument in Paris located within the Champ de Mars park close to the Eiffel Tower and visitors could submit their messages of peace.

 About the Mur Pour La Paix